djjolicoeur/datamaps/README.md

 ;;=>  :demo/zip 21401})
 ```

-As opposed to filtering a list, then transforming, or loop recuring over the list to
+As opposed to filtering a list, then transforming, or loop recurring over the list to
 build the results set.